nathanielastudillo/Tweet-To-Image/README.md

-# Tweet To Image Plugin
+# Tweet To Image Figma Plugin
 This plugin takes tweets separated by `%|%` and generates frames with white text on a black background 1080px x 1080px.
 I wrote this to help me expand my tweets onto instagram.
 Bridge the gap, friends.